top of page

 On The Shoulders of Giants

 Since the beginning, basketball, has kept pace with the growth and development of the city that surrounds it.
-The style of play, the flair and creativity of its players and the relentless will to succeed and be the best!.
+The style of play, the flair and creativity, the energy, and the relentless will to succeed and be the best!

-After Naismith, gave birth to the game, New York wasted no time molding, innovating and creating basketball in its own image.
-With a powerful, driving desire to reach higher and standout.
+After Naismith gave birth to the game, New York wasted no time molding, innovating and creating basketball in its own image.
+Adding a powerful, driving desire to reach higher and be more.
 The "city game" had no choice, but to became a reflection of the vibrant metropolis that is New York City!

 Follow the story from wooden hoops to breakaway rims!